The show comes to Charleston in Season 2, which premieres next month

 CM: What can viewers of the Charleston episode expect to learn about philanthropology?

 EB: There's a role that music has in helping us understand who we are as a community.
 So there's going to be an interesting segment with Quintin Baxter and Ranky Tanky; musicians are not often considered do-gooders, but he is very much that.
-There will be a little bit on Quintin Middleton, who is a bladesmith, and he'll explain what the historical influences are from Western Africa, and you'll start to understand why we have shrimp and grits and why we have this rice culture, and how that has manifested itself in our larger sensibilities.
+There will be a little bit on Marcus Middleton, and he'll explain what the historical influences are from Western Africa, and you'll start to understand why we have shrimp and grits and why we have this rice culture, and how that has manifested itself in our larger sensibilities.
 The old Charleston is much deeper and broader and richer than most people realize, so we look forward to exploring corners that fewer people have visited.

 Lives: Daniel Island